Best Diet for Black Throat Monitor

 Black Throat Monitor Nutritional Profile

 Dietary planning for Black Throat Monitor starts with understanding this species's Very Large (5-7 ft) physique and intelligent character.
 Over a 20-25 years lifespan, the right nutrition foundation prevents many common health issues.
 Larger reptiles like Black Throat Monitor need controlled calorie intake to support their frame without excess weight that stresses joints.
 Slow-growth formulas help prevent developmental skeletal issues.
 A diet rich in animal-based proteins should make up 25-35% of total calories for this species, with fat content adjusted for activity level.
-Omega-3 and omega-6 fatty acids are particularly beneficial for Black Throat Monitor to maintain coat health and joint function.
+Omega-3 and omega-6 fatty acids are particularly beneficial for Black Throat Monitor to maintain skin and scale condition and joint function.

 Life-Stage Feeding Guide for Black Throat Monitor